As debate over Sweden’s covid-19 response continues, cases in the country are on the rise

 Sweden has also increased its testing capacity, but data from the Swedish Public Health Agency has found a rising percentage of positive cases, which would suggest increased spread.

 So far, deaths have not increased significantly.
-The government announced two further deaths from covid-19 on Friday, bringing the total to 5,880.
+The government announced two more deaths from covid-19 on Friday, bringing the total to 5,880.
 The country has recorded 90,923 confirmed cases of covid-19 among its population of around 10 million.

 Sweden’s lockdown-free model was initially praised by many around the world who argued that lockdown measures caused too much damage to the economy to be viable.
 But when deaths surged during the summer, the country was criticized by many; Tegnell, who spearheaded the tactics, expressed regret for some policies.